 My first call after Wisconsin Lutheran Seminary was back to Michigan Lutheran Seminary to teach religion and serve as an assistant to the dean.
 My third year there I filled the role of acting dean for one year.
 I was then called to St. Paul’s Lutheran Church in New Ulm, Minnesota where I served as an associate pastor focused on youth ministry and outreach.
 In 1989 I was called to serve at Calvary Lutheran Church (now Christ Alone) in Thiensville, Wisconsin.

 My wife Amy (nee Henrich) and I were married in 1980.
-We have been blessed with seven children and eleven grandchildren.
+We have been blessed with seven children and twelve grandchildren.
 Hobbies are not in short supply as I enjoy sports, camping, hunting and fishing, woodworking and a list of other activities.

 Being a pastor and serving the Lord and his people have been a lifelong desire for which I give thanks for the privilege the Lord has given me in living out my dream.

 For it is by grace that you are saved through faith.
 And this is not of yourselves.
 It is the gift of God not of works, so that no one can boast.Ephesians 2:8-9